bhenk/doc2rst/docs/api/bhenk/doc2rst/process/ProcessManager/ProcessManager.rst

 **Constructs a new ProcessManager**

-The parameter :term:`doc_root` is the absolute path to the documentation directory.
+| The parameter :term:`doc_root` is the absolute path to the documentation directory.
+| Optional parameter *$root* is the parent directory of main.php.